 While spring cleaning the garage, I found an old boot in the corner full of dog food and moldy.
 Another place I have found food is in the heater vents in your car.
 I’m not sure how the mice got in there, but there was food in the heating ducts.
 You could hear it rolling back and forth when rounding corners.
 The heated air had a slight dog smell.
 You got to love your dogs.

 Before we move on, let’s talk about food quality.
 The quality of food will determine how much your dog eats.
-It’s tempting to get the cheapest food in a fifty-pound bag to feed your dog day after day.
-Feeding the most inexpensive food to your dog is like eating fast food for breakfast, lunch, and dinner.
+It’s tempting to get the cheapest food in a fifty-pound bag to feed your dog daily.
+Providing the most inexpensive food to your dog is like eating fast food for breakfast, lunch, and dinner.
 After a while, you don’t feel so good.
 Your dog is the same.
 The nutritional value isn’t there.
-The dog eats more, trying to make up for the lack of nutrition.
+So the dog eats more, trying to make up for the lack of nutrition.

 Low-quality food will seem less expensive in the short run, but your dog’s health will suffer later in life.
-Pay for the higher quality food you’ll be glad you did in the long term.
+So pay for the higher quality food you’ll be glad you did in the long term.

 Controlling portions is another way to feed.
-Suppose your dog is overweight or doesn’t do well deciding on its own.
-This way will be more work for you, but if your dog has a health issue, it’s worth the effort.
+Suppose your dog is overweight or doesn’t do well deciding independently.
+This way will be more work for you, but it’s worth the effort if your dog has a health issue.
 Look up the amount of food a dog should eat by weight.
-Most manufactures have this info printed on the back of the bag.
+Most manufacturers have this info printed on the back of the bag.

 Dog treats are a great way to reward your dog.
 But use it in small quantities.
 Break up the treat into small pieces to use for training.
-There is nothing wrong with giving your dog treats just because you love’em.
+There is nothing wrong with giving your dog treats because you love them.